 - Whole fruits like ripe papaya, banana, watermelon, pomegranate, grapes, etc.

-Dengue fever treatment: List of Foods to be Avoided
+Indian diet for Dengue patient: List of Foods to be Avoided

 - All fried foods

 - All outside foods